anniesullie/LCP_Examples/speed_index_vs_lcp/README.md

 ### https://news.google.com

-On this page, the hero image is the largest contentful paint, and it takes a long time to fully download.
+On this page, the hero image is the Largest Contentful Paint, and it takes a long time to fully download.
 It's a little difficult to see in the filmstrip that it's not loaded until the last screenshot.
 Speed index occurs sooner because it's averaging when things are displayed.